zzxwill/oss/intl.en-US/API Reference/Bucket operations/DeleteBucketWebsite.md

 ## Detail analysis {#section_dzz_x3w_bz .section}

--   If the bucket does not exist, the error 404 No Content with the error code: NoSuchBucket is returned.
+-   If the bucket does not exist, the error “404 no content” is returned.
+Error code: NoSuchBucket.
--   Only the bucket owner can disable the bucket’s static website hosting mode.
-If you try to operate a bucket which does not belong to you, OSS returns the error 403  Forbidden with the error code: AccessDenied.
+-   Only the bucket owner can disable the static website hosting mode for a bucket.
+If you try to operate a bucket which is not owned by you, OSS returns the "403 Forbidden" error.
+Error code: AccessDenied.

 ## Example {#section_wgs_y3w_bz .section}